Jakob37/Ogi/README.md

-# Ogi - Efficient time loggging for terminal users
+# Ogi - Efficient time logging for terminal users

 The idea with Ogi is to provide a as-simple-as-possible logging utility for people who do a large part of their work at a computer with a terminal open.
 It should be as easy as